 Learning has moved beyond the confines of a traditional classroom and into the vast expanse of the internet, making private tutoring jobs more appealing than ever.
-Unlike in the past, educators can now meet with students virtually and in real-time.
-The growth of digital services and internet connectivity year after year has increased the potential for online learning.
+Teachers can now meet with their classes online in real-time.
+As the availability of digital services and the internet has increased year after year, so has the potential for online education.

 The global e-learning market is expected to surpass $243 billion by 2022.
 By 2025, it will have grown to $325 billion.

 Online tutors have numerous opportunities to expand their businesses and earn a living.
 This detailed guide from the Workee team will teach you how to thrive in your tutoring career.

 Online tutoring, also known as e-learning, is a teaching method in which lessons are delivered virtually.
 The online tutoring session occurs in real-time, with the teacher meeting with each student individually or with a group of students.